ngonhan2k5/cs253-bdt/README.md

 ![Image](docs/img/step3.4.PNG?raw=true)
 ![Image](docs/img/step3.5.PNG?raw=true)

-Notes: to avoid datamining aim to docker manager port you should open only needed ports, do not open 2375 and 2376
+Notes: to avoid datamining trojan aim to docker manager port you should open only needed ports, do not open 2375 and 2376